DamienDavisNeff/obs-nowplaying/README.md

     - This will be in the location as the `exe` from earlier

 ***
-**This is the barebones version, it does not yet have complete album art support, and documentaion is missing images
+**This is the barebones version, album art is still buggy, and documentaion is missing images